 This Nikon D3300 review offers a brief overview of the camera’s main specs and capabilities.

 At the moment of its release, the Nikon D3300 was a revolutionary model since it combined an affordable price with a high-resolution sensor.

 At the core of the D3300, there is a 24.2-megapixel DX-format CMOS sensor (23.5 mm × 15.6 mm) without an optical low-pass filter.

 In combination with the Expeed 4 processor, the camera offers high-quality photos, 1080p Full HD videos (60p/50p fps), continuous shooting at up to 5 frames per second, and an 11-point Autofocus System.

-The D3300 has a native sensitivity range of ISO 100-12,800 which can be expanded up to ISO 25,600.
+The D3300 has a native sensitivity range of ISO 100-12,800 which can be expanded up to ISO 25,600 which is as good as Nikon D3500 camera.
 This range of ISO allows you to play with light in many ways, and if that’s not enough, there is a built-in flash as well as external flash shoe.

 For beginners in photography, the D3300 also offers a convenient feature known as the Guide Mode which will help you to learn how to use camera’s options and functions in no time.

 Learn more about camera’s features in the video above by Ben Broomfield

 The Nikon D3300 was designed to be carried around easily.
 It weighs only 16.23 oz and has dimensions of 4.9 x 3.9 x 3.0 inches.

 The camera usually comes with the AF-S DX NIKKOR 18-55mm f/3.5-5.6G VR II lens that also shares a compact design.
 Because of this, the D3300 will not be a burden on your trips or in your daily walks around the city.